top of page

 What happens after the apprenticeship?

-What are the apprentice entry criteria?
+What are the entry criteria for apprentices?

-What are the company entry criteria?
+What are the entry criteria for businesses?

-Training is government-funded if you are not a levy payer, however, depending on the size of the company and the age of the apprentice, there are some extra costs involved, or grants available.
+Apprenticeships are government funded if you are not a levy payer, however, depending on the size of the company and the age of the apprentice, there are some extra costs involved, or grants available.
 If you are a levy payer the training fee is paid out of your levy pot.

 We charge a recruitment fee of £1000 + VAT per apprentice.